 The Muhlenberg College softball program has a longstanding tradition of success that continues to this day.

 The Mules have received six postseason bids since 2000, winning their first two Centennial Conference championships and earning consecutive bids to the NCAA Tournament in 2000 and 2001.
 In 2001, the Mules finished third in the Atlantic Regional, and in 2000 they lost both of their games in the final at-bat.
-The 2001 team won 25 games, one short of the school record.
+The 2001 team won 25 games, one short of the school record at the time.

 The 2003 team won a third CC championship and went 2-2 in the East Regional of the NCAA Tournament.
 In 2009, a year after tying for last place, the Mules turned it around to capture their fourth CC title.
 The added a fifth championship in 2011, once again winning 25 games, and set a College record for all sports by winning 31 games in 2013.